Electromagnetic Signals of Inelastic Dark Matter Scattering: Excited States from the Sun

+$F$ represents an enhancement with respect to the elastic scattering cross section, which is significant whenever the velocity scale $2\delta/\mu_{\chi e} \gg v_{\chi^*}^2$.
+With this result, we can write $R$ as \beq R \simeq \frac{N_T}{M_{\text{det}}} \Phi F \overline{\sigma}_e \,. \eeq Combining the equation with the expression for the ratio of the solar flux to the DM halo flux in Eq.~\eqref{eq:solar_flux_ratio} and the analytic estimate for $\langle \sigma_{\chi \to \chi^*} v_e \rangle$ in Eq.~\eqref{eq:sigmave_analytic}, we obtain the following numerical estimate for $R$ for a xenon experiment in the solar inelastic DM model:

 where $\rho_0$ is the local DM mass density.
-The values shown for comparison are either exactly the solar parameters adopted for our calculations, or are close to the actual values of these parameters when $m_\chi = 4 \, \mev$.
+The values shown for comparison are either exactly the solar parameters adopted for our calculations, or are close to the actual values of these parameters when $m_\chi = 3.7 \, \mev$.

 Armed with this analytic understanding, we are now ready to examine the numerical results.
 In Fig.~\ref{fig:xesolarspec}, we show an expected solar inelastic DM spectrum $dR/dE_R$ at XENON1T, together with the latest measurement of the event rate in the $(0-30) \ \text{keV}$ range and the experiment's background model~\cite{Aprile:2020tmw}.
-Here, we have chosen parameters that are consistent with a thermal inelastic DM model, with $m_\chi = 4 \, \mev$, $\mAp/m_\chi = 3$ and $\delta = 3.5 \, \kev$; these parameters lead to approximately 60 events per tonne-year at a xenon detector.
-Because the DM flux is generated by scattering with thermal electrons in the solar core, the expected spectrum detected is significantly broader than the line-like signal expected from the primordial model.
+To obtain the signal spectrum, we convolve our result with the detector resolution~\cite{Aprile:2020yad} and multiply by the detector efficiency as a function of recoil energy~\cite{Aprile:2020tmw}.
+Here, we have chosen parameters that are consistent with a thermal inelastic DM model, with $m_\chi = 3.7 \, \mev$, $\mAp/m_\chi = 3$ and $\delta = 3.5 \, \kev$; these parameters lead to approximately 60 events per tonne-year at a xenon detector.
+Because the DM flux is generated by scattering with thermal electrons in the solar core, its kinetic energy spectrum significantly broader than the narrow dispersion expected from the primordial model.